 Formal branches must register with the business registry.

-Subsidiaries fall under the Professional Societies Act, which requires that they be 50% + 1 owned by professionals or formed by professionals (partners), with 50% + 1 of the board composed of professionals.
+Subsidiaries fall under the Professional Societies Act, which requires that they be 50% + 1 owned by Spanish or EU professionals, or formed by professionals (partners) with 50% + 1 of the board composed of Spanish or EU professionals.